“Having a voice in a company is the first thing an HR leader needs. The second thing they need is The Predictive Index.”

 But with COVID-19 and social distancing mandates, Spartan Race’s senior leaders knew they had to adapt their strategy and operations—fast.

 To add stress, they had to navigate the radical disruption of remote work.
-This required a complete mind shift: They had never worked remotely before.
+This required a complete mind shift because they had never worked remotely before.

 "We didn’t have a work-from-home company culture."